dotsource123/Divy-Pareek-7.-7-AI-Powered-Medical-Report-Simplifier-Project-Submission/README.md

 ## Prompts Used (Summarized)

   - **Extraction (`extract_raw_tests_from_text`)**
+       - Actual Prompt : prompt = f"""
+        You are a highly accurate medical data extraction assistant.
+Analyze the provided text from a medical lab report.
+        Your Tasks:
+        1. [cite_start]Identify and pull out every line that contains a medical test, its value, unit, and status. [cite: 8]
+        2. [cite_start]Correct obvious OCR typos in test names (e.g., 'Hemglobin' becomes 'Hemoglobin', 'Hgh' becomes 'High'). [cite: 5, 8]
+        Output Format:
+        Return a JSON object with two keys: "tests_raw" (a list of corrected strings) and "confidence" (a float from 0.0 to 1.0).
+        Report Text: --- {text} ---
+        """

       - Role: medical data extraction assistant
       - Tasks: identify lines containing test, value, unit, status; correct OCR typos
       - Output: `{ "tests_raw": string[], "confidence": number }`

   - **Normalization (`normalize_tests`)**
+      - Actual Prompt : prompt = f"""
+        You are a medical data normalization expert.
+Convert the following list of raw test strings into a structured JSON array.
+        For each string, create a JSON object with these keys: "name", "value" (numeric), "unit", "status" ("low", "high", or "normal"), and "ref_range" (an object with "low" and "high" values).

+        **Important rule: For every test, you MUST provide a standard reference range based on common medical knowledge for an adult.
+IGNORE any reference ranges that may be present in the input strings and use your own standard values instead.**

+        Input: {json.dumps(raw_tests)}
+        Output Format:
+        Return a JSON object with two keys: "tests" (the array of structured test objects) and "normalization_confidence" (your confidence score as a float).
+        """

       - Role: medical data normalization expert
       - Tasks: map to `{ name, value, unit, status, ref_range }`